 How to apply

-Applications to Land One open in January 2020, and the deadline is May 31, 2020.
+Applications to Land One open in the spring, and the deadline is May 15, 2023.
 Once you have been accepted onto your Forestry or Land and Food Systems degree program, you will need to submit an online application through Land One’s website.
 As part of the process, you’ll be asked to write a letter of intent (500 words maximum) explaining why you want to join the Land One cohort.
 Land One is limited by size, so apply early!

 Enrolment in the study option may require additional high school courses not required for admission, so it’s important to check the requirements online.